 9. Banff Canada Ski Heaven – Banff Ski Resort, Cross Country Ski & Rentals

 The Canadian Rockies boasts more than 8000 acres of pure white bliss for ski lovers.
 Whether it is skiing or cross country, Banff has got you covered.

 In the Banff area, there are 2 gondolas and 26 chair lifts to take you to the mesmerizing winter wonderland.
 Great Ski options are also available in nearby areas of Lake Louise (50 minutes from Banff) and Canmore (20 minutes from Banff).

 Banff Ski Resorts

 There are three primary ski resorts in Banff.
-They are Lake Louise Ski Resort, Sunshine Village and Mt Norquay
+They are Lake Louise Ski Resort, Banff Sunshine Village, and Mt Norquay

-- Mount Norquay – Mount Norquay Ski Resort is located closest to Banff, only 10 minute drive away.
-You can do night time skiing, snow tubing as well.
+9. 1.
+Mount Norquay – Mount Norquay Ski Resort is located closest to Banff, only a 10-minute drive away.
+You can do nighttime skiing, and snow tubing as well.

-In all of the above resorts in Banff and Lake Louise, both options for skiing and cross country skiing options are available.
-(Free-heel skiing and ‘downhill’ or cross country skiing where heel is fixed).
+In all of the above resorts in Banff and Lake Louise, both options for skiing and cross-country skiing options are available.
+(Free-heel skiing and ‘downhill’ or cross-country skiing where the heel is fixed).

 Banff Ski Rentals